segunak/stem-education/petoi-bittle/documentation/general-info.md

 ## Troubleshooting

+### COM Port Not Found or General COM Port Issues Over Bluetooth

+Open Device Manager, disable the COM port that's causing issues, enable it again, try again.
+Or remove the entire device from the Bluetooth menu and reinstall it.
+Last thing would be not using `autoConnect` and trying to specify a specific port.

 ### Petoi Bittle Not Responding To Commands

 * Completely remove the device from the Bluetooth on the PC and re-add it.
 Close the Mind+ application and re-run it.